 Check if your server allows access from User-agent Libwww-perl.
 Botnet scripts that automatically look for vulnerabilities in your software are sometimes identified as User-Agent libwww-perl.
 By blocking access from libwww-perl you can eliminate many simpler attacks.

-The '@media' rule allows different style rules for different media in the same style sheet.
-Media query techniques allows different content to be optimized depending on the output device and this is a must nowadays to make sure your website looks good on ALL devices and platforms.
+Check if your page implements responsive design functionalities using the media query technique.
+The '@media' rule allows different style rules for screen sizes.
+Media query techniques allow different presentation and content to be served depending on the output device, helping ensure that your website renders optimally on all devices and platforms.

 Check how your website renders on a mobile device.

 Check if your website uses HTML Microdata specifications (or structured data markup).
 Search engines use microdata to better understand the content of your site and create rich snippets in search results (which helps increase click-through rate to your site).

 Check if your webpage is using the noindex meta tag.
 Usage of this tag instructs search engines not to show your page in search results.

 Check if your webpage is using the canonical link tag.
 The canonical link tag is used to nominate a primary page when you have several pages with duplicate or very similar content.

 Check if your webpage is using the nofollow meta tag.
 Outgoing links marked with this tag will tell search engines not to follow or crawl that particular link.
 Google recommends that nofollow tags are used for paid advertisements on your site and links to pages that have not been vetted as trusted sites (e.g., links posted by users of your site).

 Check if your robots.txt file is instructing search engine crawlers to avoid parts of your website.
 The disallow directive is used in robots.txt to tell search engines not to crawl and index a file, page, or directory.